rocketship88/expression/README.md

 # expression
-expression string to value
+expression.c C code for string expression to value

 Three functions:

       status = evaluate_d_expression(expr, &ansd);
       status = evaluate_l_expression(expr, &ansl);
       status = evaluate_ll_expression(expr, &ansll);

 status will be either 0 for good and the answer will be placed in a variable

       char* expr; // input

       // output, one of

       double ansd;
       int ansl;
       long long ansll;

-Or if a failure (bad expression) then status will be 2 for unbalanced parens, or 1000+n where n is the character position of the error token.
+Or if a failure (bad expression) then status will be 2 for unbalanced parens, 3 for exceded recursion depth maximum (can set using a #define near the top of the file, currently set to 10) or 1000+n where n is the character position of the error token.
 The two integer versions are just a wrapper around the double version, which then uses lrint and llrint to round to an integer.

-It also contans 2 function at the bottom, main and etimer which are used to test the program, either interactively or to time an expression run N times.
+It also contans 2 functions at the bottom, main and etimer which are used to test the program, either interactively or to time an expression run N times.
 To use as a library, remove the static declaration from the above 3 functions, and compile:

       gcc -O2 -o testexpr expression.c  -lm

-Or to include the debugging trace, used in the interactive run mode (including the test main) add the -D Debug
+Or to include the debugging trace, used in the interactive run mode (included with the test main) add the -D Debug

       gcc -D Debug  -O2 -o testexpr expression.c  -lm

 run testexpr with no args to see the command usage.